abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/The testing effect may be diminished or inverted for immediate tests.md

 # The testing effect may be diminished or inverted for immediate tests

-Type of Link: 📝 Article
-Category talked about: Learning
-Author: Andy Matuschak
-Completion Status: Finished
-Last edited time: January 18, 2024 7:55 PM

-# **The testing effect may be diminished or inverted for immediate tests**

 As reviewed in [Roediger, H. L., & Karpicke, J. D. (2006).
 The Power of Testing Memory: Basic Research and Implications for Educational Practice.
 Perspectives on Psychological Science, 1(3), 181–210](https://notes.andymatuschak.org/zGfjkW1ociSmSUCLcpbhKjf), experiments which successfully demonstrate the testing effect usually use retention intervals of several days or longer.
-When tests are administered immediately, more studying may be better than more testing (see also [Worked example effect](Worked%20example%20effect.md)).
+When tests are administered immediately, more studying may be better than more testing (see also [[Worked example effect]]).

 # Reference
 1.

 [Roediger, H. L., & Karpicke, J. D. (2006).
 The Power of Testing Memory: Basic Research and Implications for Educational Practice.
 Perspectives on Psychological Science, 1(3), 181–210](https://notes.andymatuschak.org/zGfjkW1ociSmSUCLcpbhKjf)